logzio/logz-docs/_source/integrations/logzio-datasource-for-grafana.md

     You're taken to the Logz.io _Settings_ page.

     In **Logz.io Url**, type your region's base API URL.
-    For more information on finding your account's region, see [Account region](https://docs.logz.io/user-guide/accounts/account-region.html).
+    For more information on finding your account's region, see [Account region]({{site.baseurl}}/user-guide/accounts/account-region.html).

     In **Logz.io API Key**, paste an [API token](https://app.logz.io/#/dashboard/settings/api-tokens) from the account you want to use.

+    Leave the _Elasticsearch details_ section as it is—Logz.io overrides these settings.

     Click **Save & Test**.
     If the test passes, you can now use Logz.io as a data source.